Max Kless

 Can Social Media Foster Deep Connections?

 The feed can introduce you.
-It cannot hold you.
+It can't hold you.

 You open X to check one thing.
 Two minutes later you’re watching a public shaming ritual unfold in quote-tweets, a meme planted at the bottom like a flag in rubble.

 You close the app.
 You feel worse about humanity.
-This is not a confession.
+This isn’t a confession.
 This is the default route.

 So when someone asks whether social media can foster deep connections, the honest answer is yes, but not on the main trail.

 A meme can be a trail marker.
 It can be a flare.
 It can get you found.
-But it is not a campsite.
+But it isn’t a campsite.
 Deep connection requires return trips, context, the boring miracle of being seen twice.

 The problem is that our biggest platforms are engineered for motion, not for staying.